NIA charges Ansar Ghazwat-ul-Hind in Punjab grenade explosion case

 Investigation further revealed that Fazil Bashir Pinchoo, Shahid Quyoom, Rouf Ahmed Mir, and Ummer Ramzan had targeted PS Maqsudan, Jalandhar in association with Amir Nazir Mir and Rasik Ahmed Mir.
 The attack was masterminded by Zakir Rashid, the self styled leader of the Ansar Ghazwat-ul-Hind.

-As a part of this conspiracy, Fazil Bashir and Shahid Quyoom had collected 4 hand grenades from an unknown cadre of AGH near Verka Plant, Jalandhar on 9 Sep, 2018.
+As a part of this conspiracy, Fazil Bashir and Shahid Quyoom had collected four hand grenades from an unknown cadre of AGH near Verka Plant, Jalandhar on 9 Sep, 2018.

 Three accused Rouf Ahmed Mir, Ummer Ramzan and Rasik Ahmed Mir were killed during an encounter that took place between the AGH cadres and security forces on 22nd Dec 2018.